The Saga Pattern: Managing Distributed Transactions

 The saga tracks completed steps in order.
 On failure, it runs compensations in reverse order.
 This is the compensating transaction pattern.

-Idempotency in Sagas
+Idempotency in sagas

 Sagas execute across unreliable networks.
 Messages may be delivered twice.
 Services may crash mid-operation.
 Your saga must handle idempotency.